 We’re also working on ways to reduce latency even further.
 Dacast is a member of the SRT Alliance, an industry collaborative designed for technical experiments into ultra-low-latency streaming.
 Our partners are also working on low latency streaming.
 For example, Akamai recently announced an experimental ultra-low latency streaming solution using chunked MP4.

 … includes a FREE software encoder for HLS ingest low latency video streaming

-DaCast’s low latency video streaming support is accompanied by a huge extra.
-We offer a FREE software encoder for HLS ingest live streaming to all our users.
+Dacast’s low latency video streaming support is accompanied by a huge extra.
+We offer a FREE software encoder for HLS ingests live streaming to all our users.

 … simplifies setup and equipment choices

-When you use DaCast for low latency video streaming, your setup and equipment selection is greatly simplified.
+When you use Dacast for low latency video streaming, your setup and equipment selection are greatly simplified.
 That’s because our HLS encoder software is ultra-lightweight.
 It only requires a consumer-grade laptop to run (i5 processor and 8 GB of RAM minimum).